martynsmith/node-irc/docs/API.rst

     `messageSplit` will split up large messages sent with the `say` method into multiple messages of length fewer than `messageSplit` characters.

+    With `encoding` you can set IRC bot to convert all messages to specified character set.
+If you don't want to use this just leave value blank or false.
+Example values are UTF-8, ISO-8859-15, etc.

     Setting `debug` to true will emit timestamped messages to the console using `util.log` when certain events are fired.